Migrating to a General Purpose or I/O server

 To determine the minimum disk space you need on the new server, check how much disk space you're currently using.

-To check disk space used on Linux, run:
+To check disk space used on Linux, run the following command:

 To check disk space used on Windows, check the properties for the C: drive.